How Long Does a Wood Deck Last?

 California isn’t called the “Golden State” for nothing.
 As a homeowner in our beautiful state, you likely want to make the most of your outdoor space and enjoy the weather that so many other places envy.

 Chances are, your home already has a wood deck – or you’re thinking about installing one.
-Not only does a deck expand your living space and add to the home’s value, but it also allows you to enjoy California’s temperate climate every day.
+Not only does a deck allow you to enjoy California’s temperate climate every day, but it also expands your living space and adds to the home’s value.
+Experts estimate, in 2022, that a wood deck offers a resale value of at least 64.8%.

 The question is, how long does a wood deck last?
 If you’re going to install a new one, or you moved into a house that already has a deck, you’re likely wondering when you’ll need to consider replacing it.

-You can typically expect a deck to last for at least a decade.
-However, the lifespan of a deck depends heavily on its materials, as well as how you maintain and seal it over the years.
+You can typically expect a deck to last 10-30 years for untreated wood and 50 or more years for treated wood and composite.
+However, the lifespan of a deck also depends heavily on its materials and how you maintain and seal it over the years.

 Caring for Different Types of Wood Decks